Zerraa/tenacity-tera/content/en/dungeons/sky-cruiser-endeavor-hard.md

 This does not follow players and is indicated by the purple secondary aggro circle.
 The tank should tank the mobs near Perimos, to make dodging lasers easier.

 <div id="first-boss">

 ![](https://i.imgur.com/GcXwMgF.png)
 <h3>First Boss: Putrion</h3>

 The tank should attempt to position the boss far from the gate, as certain attacks may cause Putrion to charge through the gate and reset.

+     Menma's TERA changes:

+     - He is quicker.
+     - Can still be knocked up / bullrushed.
+     - Mobs (archers and hulks) hurt a LOT.
+Stun them and focus.

 <center><h3>Special attacks</h3></center>